Werner Herzog: Later directorial career: 2006 onwards

 Herzog has narrated many of his documentary films.
+He provides a deadpan narration for the introduction of episodes of the comedic series Conan O'Brien Must Go.

 In 2011, Herzog competed with Ridley Scott to make a film based on the life of British explorer Gertrude Bell.
 In 2012, it was confirmed that Herzog would start production on his long-in-development project in March 2013 in Morocco with Naomi Watts to play Gertrude Bell along with Robert Pattinson to play T. E. Lawrence and Jude Law to play Henry Cadogan.
 The film was completed in 2014 with a different cast: Nicole Kidman as Gertrude Bell, James Franco as Henry Cadogan, Damian Lewis as Charles Doughty-Wylie, and Robert Pattinson as a 22-year-old archaeologist T. E. Lawrence.
 Queen of the Desert had its world premiere at the 2015 Berlin International Film Festival.